ratilicus/x4/README.md

     - adding shields
 - xmf2obj.py script to extract Wavefront obj (can be imported in Blender)
     - also this generates thumbnails
+- (experimental) obj2xmf.py script to compile a xmf file from a Wavefront obj

 ###### Roadmap